adaboys/AMeta/README.md

-# AMeta
+# ANIMETA
-A'Meta | Animei Museum Metaverse
+ANIMETA | Anime Museum Metaverse
+The platform of Anime NFT build on Cardano blockchain